alwei/PPCelShader/README_EN.md

 -----------------
 ・When you use this shader on Mac, it crashes at custom nodes in "PP_Diffusion".
 Please remove the nodes for now.

 ・When you use subsurface color, the color isn't reflected.
-This shader uses base color.
-So please output your color to base color.
+Shading model is not applied in Subsurface Profile.Subsurface, Preintegreted Skin will be applied.

 License